ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ![](/media/screen-shot-2020-01-09-at-20.59.11.png)

 Under the "Connection" tab, fill in the host name which should be `db` unless you changed it in your docker-compose.yml file.
 Make your database the maintenance database.
-Then add your username and password and check save password.
+Then add your username, password and check save password.
+Lastly, click "Save".

 ![](/media/screen-shot-2020-01-09-at-21.00.08.png)